 Offering the flavors of Southwestern France, this herb blend presents the resinous aromas and flavors of the Mediterranean coastal regions.
 A great rub for proteins, especially perfect for poultry and game.
 Try adding this intensely flavored blend to home-made bread.

 Hand blended in small batches with: fennel, basil, summer savory, rosemary, marjoram, mint, sage, thyme, and bay leaves.

-Hand blended in small batches with: garlic, cayenne, paprika, onion, pepper, thyme, and oregano.
+Hand blended in small batches with: cinnamon, star anise, fennel, Sichuan pepper, and clove.

 Named after Northern California’s most popular beach, this blend of herbs & Ancho Chiles complements without overpowering.
 It delivers herb & berry tones, overlying the earthy Ancho flavor w/minimal bite.
 Use as dry-rub on steaks, chops, chicken, or full-flavored fish like salmon.

 Hand blended in small quantities: Ancho Chile, garlic, onion, sea salt, pepper, mustard, cumin, coriander, thyme, sage, and marjoram.

 Madras Curry$10.25 – $27.70